An efficient tensor regression for high-dimensional data: Introduction

-In addition, Section \ref{sim} conducts simulation experiments to evaluate the finite-sample performance of the proposed methodology, and its usefulness is further demonstrated by two real examples in Section \ref{realdata}.
+In addition, Section \ref{sim} conducts simulation experiments to evaluate the finite-sample performance of the proposed methodology, and its usefulness is further demonstrated by a real example in Section \ref{realdata}.
 A short conclusion and discussion is given in Section \ref{sec:7}, and technical proofs are provided in a separate supplementary file.